+How to properly wind your manual winding watch?
 There are two types of mechanical watches, manual winding and automatic watches.
 Manual winding watches need to be wounded to keep the movement running.
 Meanwhile, automatic watches get kinetic energy to move their movements through the swings of your hands when using it.

-Power reserve is a feature where a watch movement saves the energy obtained.
+The power reserve is a feature where a watch movement saves the energy obtained.
 The spare time on each watch varies between 38-240 hours, and it is very important for you to know the power reserve of your watch before you purchase it, as it can make a huge difference to how you like wearing it.

 The point of seeing how long the power reserve of your watch is to let you know how long the watch can store energy from the first time you wound it up until the movement stops running.